 If you’ve tried any of my other eggplant dishes (the Persian Eggplant Dip, Simple Baba Ganoush, Caramelized Onion Mac n Cheese, or Cashew-less Vegan Queso), you’re familiar with my go-to cooking method of slicing, salting to remove bitterness, and then roasting.
 I’ve found it’s the best way to get that roasted, smoky flavor without cooking your eggplant over an open flame (which is ideal for those of us without a fire pit or gas stove).

-Next comes smoked paprika, harissa paste, and roasted garlic for depth of flavor and a little heat, as well as some lemon juice to bring brightness and acidity, and harissa paste – the key ingredient.
+Next comes smoked paprika, roasted garlic for depth of flavor and a little heat, some lemon juice to bring brightness and acidity, and harissa paste – the key ingredient.

 & Perfect for fall

 This dip is best served with toasted pita chips or whole grain bread to offset the creaminess, though vegetables are a great gluten-free option as well.
 Make this dip as an appetizer for fall parties, a healthy snack, or even to use as a sandwich spread.

 If you do give it a try, let us know!
 Leave a comment, rate it, and don’t forget to tag a picture #minimalistbaker on Instagram.
 We love it when you do.